-Change of a Student's status may permit a refund Situations that may permit a refund CI nange from full-time to part-time student nange in part-time student's schedule which results in fewer ass hours Dropping a course(s) Withdrawing from the institution Cancellation of a class by the institution Death of a student
+Change of a Student's status may permit a refund Situations that may permit a refund Change from full-time to part-time student Change in part-time student's schedule which results in fewer class hours Dropping a course(s) Withdrawing from the institution Cancellation of a class by the institution Death of a student

 To CONFIRM your attendance, go to GoldLink at http://goldlink.etsu.edu Log in using your ETSU username and password.
-Click on Student, Student Account, Account Detail/Confirm Attendance/Payments and Refunds, Select Term.
-View account information and click Yes, I will Attend.
+Click on My Student Info, Student Account, Account Billing Details by Term, click Yes, I will Attend.
 Please read the results and print the page for your records.